Karandev2007/KyraDock/README.md

 ---

-**KyraDock** is a smart, AI powered assistant built for developers.
-Inspired by devices like the Echo Show, it runs on a Raspberry Pi and gives you full control over how it works.
-From voice control and automation to running apps and managing smart home devices.
+**KyraDock** is a smart, AI powered assistant, that gives you full control over how it works. from voice control and automation to running apps and managing smart home devices.

 ---

 ## **What Makes KyraDock Special?**

 * **Always on voice mode**:
-  Say “Hey Kyra” to wake it anytime
+  Just say “Hey Kyra” to wake it anytime

 * **ChatBot Powered by AI**:
   Kyra understands user language and replies using fast cloud based AI (like Groq).

 * **Voice Output**:
-  Kyra speaks back using a realistic female voice.
-If she’s talking and you say “Hey Kyra” again, she’ll stop right away and listen.
+  Kyra speaks back using a realistic female voice. if you interrupt the conversation, Kyra adapts to it.

 * **Takes Real Actions**:
   Kyra can fetch data (like jokes, facts, or weather), open apps, run scripts, control smart lights (Wi-Fi based), or call APIs to get things done.